olabban/OmarLabban/content/home/about.md

 # About Me

 Omar Labban is a Ph.D.
-Candidate in Mechanical Engineering interested in the application of science and engineering to challenges at the forefront of real-world concerns.
+Candidate in Mechanical Engineering interested in the application of science and engineering to challenges of real-world concern.